henrique-in/ConversorDeMoedas/README.md

 This project was developed with the following technologies:

 -  [React-Native](https://facebook.github.io/react-native/)
-- .[The Free Currency Converter API].(https://free.currencyconverterapi.com)
+- [The Free Currency Converter API].(https://free.currencyconverterapi.com)

 Made with ♥ by Henrique Oliveira:wave: [Get in touch!](https://www.linkedin.com/in/henrique-oliveira-8bb192120/)